Wolfgang-Schuetzelhofer/jcypher/README.md

    The DSL provides all the power and expressiveness of the Cypher language.

 - At the next level of abstraction, access to graph databases is provided based on a generic graph model.
    The model consists of nodes, relations, and paths, together with properties, labels, and types.
-While simple, the model allows to easily manipulate graphs.
+While simple, the model allows to easily navigate and manipulate graphs.

 - At the top level, arbitrarily complex business domains can be mapped to graph databases in a completely non-invasive way (not even annotations invading the business model).